-(Metal Oxide Semiconductor), a wafer process technology (Metal Oxide Semiconductor Field Effect Transistor) A semiconductor with an electronic switch.
-A MOSFET operates at midrange voltages.
+(Metal Oxide Semiconductor), a wafer process technology.

+(Metal Oxide Semiconductor Field Effect Transistor) A semiconductor with an electronic switch.
+A MOSFET operates at mid-range voltages.
 A protective case that surrounds the die, consisting of a plastic housing and a lead frame.

 A material with electrical conducting properties in between those of metals and insulators.
 (Metals always conduct and insulators never conduct, but semiconductors sometimes conduct.)
 This is the building block of all integrated circuits and diode devices.
-A material used to substitute for silicon in semiconductor A material used to substitute for silicon in semiconductor manufacturing that has superior performance results.
+A material used to substitute for silicon in semiconductor manufacturing that has superior performance results.